Schlomoh/usdz-converter/README.md

  pip3 install -r requirements.txt
 ```

 Also docker has to be installed on the host machine.
-If you're using this tool on a windows machine you will hav to activate the WSL option
+If you're using this tool on a windows machine you will have to activate the WSL option
 in docker and install the WSL extension for windows.

 ## Usage

 Run the main.py script with the argument `-h` to see the the command info.

+On the first run the script will automatically pull the docker image into your docker environment.

-for a single file conversion simply type:
+For a single file conversion simply type:

 ```shell
 python main.py path/to/input/file.gltf
 ```
 This will create a `_out` folder inside the projects root directory.

-You can also define a custom output directory by typing:
+You can also define a custom output directory by using the `-o <output_path>` flag:
 ```shell
 python main.py path/to/input/file.gltf -o /path/to/output/dir
 ```